Connect with us

 Mineral sands include Titanium dioxide and Zircon products used in the manufacture of paints and plastics, ceramics, sunscreen, toothpaste, artificial joints and welding rods.

-Heavy Rare Earth Element
+Heavy Rare Earth Elements

 Heavy Rare Earth Elements such as Dysprosium, Lutetium and Terbium are important elements in the manufacture of modern electronics, medical imaging, permanent magnet motors of wind turbines and hybrid vehicles in renewable energy technology.